 I already outlined the economics behind the government’s health care meddling and how the establishment of lasting industry monopolies and the deliberate restriction of supply cements and aggravates high cost of goods and services rendered:

-The problem with health care in the US, but in virtually every other country in the world as well, is a simple one: The goods (products and services) offered on the market that address illnesses and and improve our well being are offered at prices that are so high that most consumers are unable to afford a sufficient amount to address their demands.
+The problem with health care in the United States, but in virtually every other country in the world as well, is a simple one: The goods (products and services) offered on the market that address illnesses and and improve our well being are offered at prices that are so high that most consumers are unable to afford a sufficient amount to address their demands.

 On top of that, these prices are continuously rising.
 All other health care issues stem from this simple fact.
 Health insurance premiums, for example, are charged based on the prices that competing insurers expect to end up paying for health care goods.
 Thus, naturally, health insurance premiums are on the rise as well, even in the current deflationary environment.
 The rapid increase in government expenses for its entitlement programs Medicare and Medicaid, too, is simply the result of these ongoing price increases.
-It is thus not a coincidence that today the US government spends more than any other industrialised nation on health.
+It is thus not a coincidence that today the United States government spends more than any other industrialised nation on health.

 On the market, such imbalances are, under free competition, swiftly addressed via a simple process: High prices for certain consumer goods indicate a high demand and an insufficient supply.
 Thus profit seeking entrepreneurs have an incentive to shift from what they are currently doing to focusing on producing more of such highly demanded goods, by employing more commensurate factors of production that turn out the demanded goods.
 This leads to a decline in their prices, moving the market closer to equilibrium and thus restoring balance.